weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

   2. Deploy Weave Net and discover hosts through DNS.
   3. Deploy a sample app to test that hosts are communicating within the Docker Swarm

-This example requires no programming, some UNIX skill and will it take approximately 15-25 minutes to complete.
+This example requires no programming, some UNIX skills and it will take approximately 15-25 minutes to complete.

 ## What you will use